 In a modern literature parallel, Genesis is a prequel.
 Israel has left Egypt, the “Law” has been given from Mount Sinai, and now Moses is writing down the first part of the story.
 We are going to read it all more-or-less chronologically from creation to the threshold of the Promised Land, but that probably isn’t the order in which it was written.

 The entire Hebrew Bible, The Old Testament, was composed over a period of around 1100 years – from approximately 1500 BCE to 400 BCE.
 The entire New Testament was likely written in just the last half of the first century CE.

 The Letters of Paul and the Gospels

 Most Bible scholars believe that the letters of Paul, composed during his ministry and missionary journeys, were the first of the New Testament books to be written, with the probable exception of the letter from James.
 Of the thirteen letters attributed to Paul, eight or nine of them are considered to be genuinely written by him.
 The others may have been composed by someone close to him writing under his name and accurately reflecting what Paul believed and taught.
-They aren’t forgeries, but they may not be directly from the hand of Paul.
+They aren’t forgeries, but they may not be directly from Paul.